 \subsubsection{Bilevel Attacker Model}

-This model involves solving a bilevel optimization that includes the neighboring agents' subproblems in the lower level and the attacker's objective and constraints in the upper level.
+This model involves solving a bilevel optimization that includes the subproblems of the neighboring agents in the lower level and the attacker's objective and constraints in the upper level.
 As Fig.~\ref{fig:attacker_logic} illustrates, the attacker computes the shared data at a selected start iteration~$s$ and the next two iterations by solving~\eqref{eq:bilevel}:

-where $F\colon\Omega_a \rightarrow \mathbb{R}$ is the attacker's objective function describing how they would like to manipulate the solution of the distributed optimization algorithm (e.g., increasing local generation in the attacker's region).
-The set $\Omega_i$ denotes the OPF constraints for agent~$i$ as defined in~\eqref{eq:acopf}.
+where $F\colon\Omega_a \rightarrow \mathbb{R}$ is the attacker's objective function describing how they would like to manipulate the solution of the distributed optimization algorithm (e.g., increasing local generation in the attacker's area).
+The set $\Omega_i$ denotes the OPF constraints for agent~$i$ as defined in~\eqref{eq:dcopf}.
 The set $\mathcal{A}_a$ consists of the attacker's neighboring agents.

 The lower-level problems in~\eqref{eq:lower_level} are the local subproblems of the neighboring agents for three consecutive iterations.
-The first iteration $k=s$ can be calculated in advance since the values of $z^{s-1}$ and $y^{s-1}$ are known, but we keep this iteration in the formulation to illustrate the need to find the corresponding $x^s_i$, $\forall i\in \mathcal{A}_a$.
-Constraints~\eqref{eq:bilevel_shared}--\eqref{eq:bilevel_dual} are the ADMM update rules for iterations $s$ and $s+1$.
-Constraints~\eqref{eq:bilevel_feasiability} and~\eqref{eq:bilevel_consistancy} ensure feasibility of the attacker's solution and reaching consensus on the shared variables at iteration $s+2$.
+The first iteration $s$ can be calculated in advance since the values of $z^{s-1}$ and $y^{s-1}$ are known, but we keep this iteration in the formulation to illustrate the need to find the corresponding $x^s_i$, $\forall i\in \mathcal{A}_a$.
+Constraints~\eqref{eq:bilevel_shared}--\eqref{eq:bilevel_dual} are the ADMM updates for iterations $s$ and $s+1$.
+Constraints~\eqref{eq:bilevel_feasiability} and~\eqref{eq:bilevel_consistancy} ensure that the attacker's solution is feasible and the consensus is achieved at iteration $s+2$.

 The complexity of the bilevel problem~\eqref{eq:bilevel} depends on the power flow model used in the lower-level subproblems~\eqref{eq:lower_level} and the form of the upper-level objective~\eqref{eq:bilevel_objective}.
-With a linear power flow approximation and a linear objective function $F$ in~\eqref{eq:bilevel_objective}, both the lower- and upper-level problems are linear programs.
+With a linear power flow approximation and a linear objective function $F$, both the lower- and upper-level problems are linear programs.
 We can then solve the bilevel problem via reformulating the lower-level using the Karush–Kuhn–Tucker (KKT) conditions parameterized with the upper-level variables $y$ and $z$.
-Then, we can use a standard big-M method~\cite{RepresentationAmet1981} or a \mbox{type-1} special ordered set (SOS1) method~\cite{vielma2011modeling} to reformulate the KKT conditions as mixed-integer linear programming (MILP) constraints.
-In this paper, we use a DC power flow approximation for the sake of tractability, but other power flow models could be considered in future work.
+Then, we can use a standard big-M method~\cite{RepresentationAmet1981} or a \mbox{type-1} special ordered set (SOS1) method~\cite{vielma2011modeling} to reformulate the KKT conditions as MILP constraints.